jasp-stats/jaspAudit/README.md

 - [R packages](#r-packages)
 - [Translations](#translations)

+## Articles

+In order to familiarize oneself with the Audit module, it is recommended to either download the manual via this [link](https://github.com/jasp-stats/jaspAudit/raw/master/man/manual.pdf), or to view it online through this [link](https://github.com/jasp-stats/jaspAudit/blob/master/man/manual.pdf).
+Further information regarding the Audit module can be obtained from the accompanying academic article published in the *Journal of Open-Source Software*, which can be accessed through the following [link](https://doi.org/10.21105/joss.02733).

-## Manual
+## R Package

-For an introduction to the Audit module, please [download](https://github.com/jasp-stats/jaspAudit/raw/master/man/manual.pdf) the manual or view it [online](https://github.com/jasp-stats/jaspAudit/blob/master/man/manual.pdf).
-See this [link](https://doi.org/10.21105/joss.02733) for the paper about the Audit module.
+The Audit Module is a graphical user interface that has been constructed to integrate with the **jfa** R package, which offers a comprehensive set of statistical methods for auditing.
+To obtain a deeper understanding of the underlying statistical principles and implementation details of the **jfa** package, interested parties are encouraged to consult the [package website](https://koenderks.github.io/jfa/).

-## Structure
+## Content

-The analyses in the Audit module are structured in JASP in the following way:
+The organization of the analyses within the Audit module in JASP is as follows:

 ```
 --- Audit